Marketing to healthcare professionals

 Does AstraZeneca make payments to doctors?

-Yes, but these are strictly controlled and limited to healthcare professionals who undertake specific, contracted services for AstraZeneca.
+Yes, but these are strictly controlled and limited to healthcare professionals who undertake specific, contracted services for AstraZeneca, based upon a genuine business need for the services.
 These services include:

 - Speaking at, chairing or moderating scientific, promotional or educational meetings.

 - Running training events for our sales representatives and other employees to help them understand the science behind our products, and the impact that diseases have on patients’ lives.